Head and Shoulder Patterns

 Right Shoulder:

-The buyers make a final attempt to push the price higher, but it failed to even break above the previous high (the head).
+The buyers make a final attempt to push the price higher, but it failed to break above the previous high (the head).
 Then, the sellers take control and push the price towards the Neckline.

 This is the last line of defense for the buyers.
 If the price breaks below it with heavy volume, the market could head lower and begin the start of a downtrend.